facsq/hello-world/README.md

 # hello-world

 Hi,
-I'm new to GitHub, I do know basics of frontend WebDev (HTML, CSS, JavaScript).
+I'm new to GitHub, I know basics of frontend WebDev (HTML, CSS, JavaScript) and a bit of Python.

-hope to learn new stuff :)
+hope to learn new stuff? :)